Everyones’ looking for an edge in life. More energy, faster recovery, improved immune function, higher performance.

 And if you’re sick of putting on a Polar Heart Rate strap every morning to track your HRV, look into the Oura Ring.
 It has literally saved me 35minutes a week!

 If you are wanting to learn more about the Oura Ring, be sure to read my review HERE.
-And if you do want to order your own Oura Ring, use discount code FERGUS at checkout to save 10% off the price.
+And if you do want to order your own Oura Ring, buy through THIS link to automatically save $50 off the price.

 13. The HRV of the Ring – Comparison of nocturnal HR and HRV between ŌURA and ECG Kinnunen Hannu O. 1,2), Koskimäki Heli 1,3), 1) ŌURA health, Oulu, Finland, 2) University of Oulu, Electrical Engineering, Finland 3) University of Oulu, Biomimetics and Intelligent Systems Group, Finland